ErikDz/cse306/README.md

 ## Possible References

-Here are some references that one could have used while writing this ray tracing renderer:
+Here are some references that were of aid  while writing this ray tracing renderer:

 1. "Physically Based Rendering: From Theory to Implementation" by Matt Pharr, Wenzel Jakob, and Greg Humphreys
    - This book provides a comprehensive guide to physically based rendering techniques, including ray tracing, shading, and global illumination.